MocMilo/akme/README.md

 - Caffeine

 One example of @cachable method works in interface and one is done at method in normal bean with addition of simple usage of SpEL.
+To work, app must be started with one of spring profiles: basic, eh, caffeine.